syedbilalalam-cad/SimpleChessBot/README.md

 Almost 100% win rate.

 Less CPU consumption.
 (Stockfish API)

 ## Disclaimer: 🚨
 I am not responsible for any actions taken while using this program.

-## Disclaimer: 🚨
-I am not responsible for any actions taken while using this program.